What kinds of spiders can you find in British Columbia?

 Many people are terrified of spiders and find them extremely creepy.
 This is unfortunate because they are incredibly interesting creatures and crucial to our environment!
 Luckily, most spiders are harmless, and they control the insect population.

-Today, you are going to learn about 17 spiders that live in British Columbia.
+Today, you will learn about the most common spiders that live in British Columbia.

 #2.
 Cellar Spider

 - Cephalothorax (head) and abdomen are different shades of brown.

 - Less than a 12.7 mm body and 51 mm long legs, and the body is the shape of a peanut.